White Marble Kitchen Ideas (Popular Stone Types)

 White Marble Kitchen Countertops (Popular Types)

-There are many types of white marble, and all of them posses different material characteristics.
-Depending on your location, locally available marble types, slab size and thickness, the prices would vary.
-The most popular and commonly used marble are the following:
+There are many white marble types, and all possess different material characteristics.
+Depending on your location, locally available marble types, slab size, and thickness, the prices would vary.
+The most popular and commonly used marbles are the following:

 Carrara – the most popular type, Carrara is known for its subtle gray color caused by the soft, thin veining against white background.
 Since the color and patterns and very soft and subtle, it’s easy to match with any existing cabinetry.